Brandmaker Profile features people and their work, on both the creative and the business side of branding, advertising and marketing in Asia.

 What kind of brief or project do you enjoy working on most?

-You can spend the day with anyone in your field.
+You can spend a day with anyone in your field.

-What are some productivity tools you simply can’t live without?
+What are three tools you simply cannot work without?

 What is your current passion outside of work?

 Eating ice cream.

 Client: Percent Craft Beer Pub